Skip to main content

 What happens during the administration session?

-You ingest psilocybin in a comfortable, private healing center.
+You ingest psilocybin in a comfortable, private, state-licensed healing center — such as Neuro Alchemy — as required by Colorado's Natural Medicine Health Act.
 Your facilitator provides non-directive support throughout the experience.
 Eye shades and music are commonly used to support an inward journey.
 You are never left alone.
 The experience typically lasts 4–6 hours, after which you rest before being cleared to leave with a trusted person.

 How many sessions does the full process involve?